-About Powdery Mildew
+Powdery Mildew on Rosemary Leaves

 One of the best ways to treat rosemary powdery mildew is to prevent it from taking hold in the first place by giving the plant the care it needs.
 Powdery mildew fungi thrive in shady areas with moderate temperatures, while extreme heat and sunshine can kill them.
 A rosemary grows best in a warm area that receives at least six hours of sunlight every day.
 If you overwinter a rosemary indoors, find a drafty, sunny spot in a room with temperatures that consistently hover around 60 F.

 Crowded, humid conditions promote powdery mildew development.
 Increase air circulation around plants by leaving enough space around them that they won't touch when mature, generally about 2 to 3 feet apart.
 For indoor plants, set a small fan to blow gently on the foliage for three or four hours every day to increase airflow.
 When watering rosemary, wet the foliage to help rinse the fungal spores from the leaves.